Russian jumper Lasitskene earns ROC’s first gold at track

 Raising her hands over her head to urge the sparse crowd — comprised almost entirely of other athletes and assembled media — to clap in rhythm, McDermott would smile and scream “Let’s Go” before taking large looping strides toward the bar.

-Lasitskene, by contrast, was all business.
+She did her best to block it out as the competition wore on, even though she knew the ROC teammates who had joined her in Japan had struggled to find success.
+Another round of sanctions against the Russians by World Athletics limited ROC to just 10 track athletes in Tokyo.
+Eight days came and went and no member of the ROC team made it to the top of the podium.

+“There was a bit of (pressure),” Lasitskene said.
+“I know what the responsibility was laying on my shoulders.
+And for this reason, I used all the effort I had to not pay attention and to just distract myself from it.”

+McDermott made sure to give her plenty else to think about.
 They were the only two jumpers to clear 2.02 meters.
 When the bar was raised to 2.04, Lasitskene made it on her second try.
 McDermott nearly matched her on her third and final attempt, only to clip the bar.

 Then, Lasitskene’s stoicism vanished.
 She began jumping up and down before placing her head in her hands, a dream deferred by the actions of others at long last realized.

 The 28-year-old Lasitskene is the only jumper — male or female — to win three world championships.
-She was heavily favored heading into Rio de Janeiro five years ago but wasn’t allowed to compete after World Athletics banned all but one Russian athlete in the sport as part of the fallout from a doping investigation.
+The victories in 2017 and 2019 have come while she’s found herself fighting two battles at once.
+One on the track.
+The other is against the organization under whose banner she competes.

-Lasitskene has long been a vocal critic of the Russian track federation for its unwillingness to clean up its act.
-She spent several years competing as an authorized neutral athlete while being closely watched by World Athletics.
-The decision forced her to compete in neutral colors while winning the world championship in both 2017 and 2019.
+Lasitskene has long been a vocal critic of the Russian track federation for its unwillingness to seriously address its doping issues, though her tone has softened since former federation president Dmitry Shlyakhtin resigned in 2019.
+In an effort to distance herself from the federation, she’s spent most of the last five years competing as an authorized neutral athlete, a decision that meant she couldn’t wear the colors of her homeland.

-Even the highlight of a career that includes every major title within her discipline came with a bit of an asterisk.
-As Lasitskene ran around the track in celebration, she waved not the Russian flag but one representing the Olympic rings, part of a largely hollow slap on the wrist by the IOC.

-Not that it seemed to bother her much.
-She embraced McDermott as they celebrated after their duel.
+Her tracksuit on Saturday night looked familiar, in spirit if not in reality, with the ROC crest replacing the Russian flag.
+She raced around afterward, the ROC flag — red, white and blue flames waving from above the Olympic rings — trailing behind her.
+The relationship between Russia and the IOC and World Athletics remains problematic.

+For a blissful moment, that fight fell away, replaced by the joy of a medal long overdue.

 Yaroslava Mahuchikh of Ukraine earned bronze.
 American Vashti Cunningham, the daughter of former NFL quarterback Randall Cunningham, made it over at 1.96 but could go no further and finished sixth.